 Nestled along Lake Michigan in the most eastern part of the popular Lakeview neighborhood, sits a Chicago gem, Sydney R. Marovitz golf course.
 There is no debate that the Chicagoland area contains some of the most beautiful courses in the country.
 But for the city dweller not all of those courses are easily accessible.
 This Chicago Park District 9 hole course is there to fill the golf gap.

 Despite being stuck in the middle of Chicago, the price is very fair.
-At $27 for nine holes during the week and $30 on the weekend, the average golfer would be hard pressed to find a less expensive course in the area.
-If you plan on playing 6 times (or visiting the Diversey Driving Range) or more, purchase a Chicago Park District Player’s Advantage Card.
+At $29 for nine holes during the week and $32 on the weekend, the average golfer would be hard pressed to find a less expensive course in the area.
+If you plan on playing often (or visiting the Diversey Driving Range), purchase a Chicago Park District Player’s Advantage Card.

 This membership will save you $5 on every round of golf, and at least $2 for every large bucket of balls you buy at the driving range.
 Over the course of a long summer this card can save the avid golfer over $50, which is another 18 hole round.
 Who doesn’t want a free round of golf?

 Sydney R Marovitz Golf Course hosts players of all levels, and the overall design of the golf course certainly reflects that.
 Three tee boxes allow offer handicaps of all levels to test themselves.
 If you’re looking to play 18, the third set of tees can offer a different perspective on the same course.

 Water only comes into play on one hole (unless you have a wicked slice into the lake on two more holes that run along the lake).
 This is the only hole that would challenge a beginner as far as green accessibility.
 There are no other forced carries, so the bump and run play is very much invited here.